nusofthq/avchat-documentation/joomla-3.md

 ---
 layout: default
-title: AVChat - Joomla 3.0 - 3.x
+title: AVChat Component for Joomla!
+3.0 - 3.x
-description: Joomla!
-Integration Plugin
+description: Documentation covering the AVChat component for Joomla!
+3.0 - 3.x.
 isHome: false
 hide: true
 ---

 <section class="bs-docs-section" markdown="1">
   <h1 id="overview" class="page-header">Quick Overview</h1>
-  The AVChat Integration Kit for Joomla! handles the integration between your Joomla! web site and the AVChat 3 video chat software.
+  <p class="lead">The AVChat Integration Kit for Joomla! handles the integration between your Joomla! web site and the AVChat 3 video chat software.</p>

-  Joomla! is the first CMS with which AVChat was ever integrated, and, to this day, it's the one we devote the most time to.
+  <p class="lead">Joomla! is the first CMS with which AVChat was ever integrated, and, to this day, it's the one we devote the most time to.</p>

   If you like our AVChat Integration Kits for Joomla! don't forget to rate them and review them in the [Joomla!
 Extensions Directory](http://extensions.joomla.org/extensions/extension/communication/chat/avchat-video-chat-integration-kit).

-  If you cannot find the answer you’re looking for here, we encourage you to try our forums.
+  If you cannot find the answer you’re looking for here, we encourage you to try our [forums](http://discuss.avchat.net).
 There's also more documentation regarding AVChat in the documentation area for the main [standalone](standalone) version.

   All the specific documentation regarding Joomla! is on this page so if you're looking for something specific just hit <kbd>Ctrl+F</kbd> on your browser.
 </section>

 <section class="bs-docs-section" markdown="1">
   <h1 id="installation" class="page-header">Installation instructions</h1>
+  <h2 id="download">Download & Extract archives</h2>
   First, you will need the two archives downloaded from your client area:

   * **AVChat 3.0 Build xxxx.zip** (contains media server files for Red5/FMIS/Wowza and AVChat Standalone)
-  * **avchat3_joomla_integrationKits_UNZIPFIRST.zip** (contains 4 plugins for Joomla 1.0-3.x)
+  * **avchat3_joomla_integrationKits_UNZIPFIRST.zip** (contains 4 plugins for Joomla!
+1.0-3.x)

   <img src="/assets/images/joomla_images/downloaded_archives.png" class="img-responsive"/>

   Save and extract the archives somewhere on your computer.

   <h2 id="media-server-app">Setting up the media server application</h2>
+  Once we've downloaded &amp; unzipped everything the next thing we need to do is to setup the media server app to which AVChat will connect to.

+  AVChat uses a media server to send all the audio video and text data between users.
+AVChat supports the 3 major media servers:

+  * Red5
+  * Adobe Media Server
+  * Wowza

+  Here's how to install the `avchat30` app on each one of them:
   {% include media-server-app.md %}

   <h2 id="plugin">Plugin installation</h2>
-  To install the plugin, you will need to be logged in as admin on your website.
+  To install the component, you will need to be logged in as admin on your website.
 Once logged in:

   Go to **Extensions** > **Manage**
   <img src="/assets/images/joomla_images/3-0/extensions_menu.png" class="img-responsive"/>